ChingSsuyuan/Chiplet-Based-Modular-Computing-Platform/README.md

 # Sprint 3
 We analyze the development of chips from the perspective of packaging technology to explore and develop the Chiplet-Based Modular Computing Platform.

-## First, we researched the evolution and history of packaging technologies, progressing from 2D to 2.5D and then to 3D.
+### First, we researched the evolution and history of packaging technologies, progressing from 2D to 2.5D and then to 3D.
 ![p4](https://github.com/ChingSsuyuan/EC601-Project/blob/c3c4af32fe8dd092068804cba2ffa5fe11412c2d/Resources/picture4.png)

-## Then, Focusing on the current leading packaging technologies, we explored and studied the performance of Multi-Chip Modules (MCM) and CoWoS, analyzing their transmission rates, compatibility, and scalabilit.
+### Then, Focusing on the current leading packaging technologies, we explored and studied the performance of Multi-Chip Modules (MCM) and CoWoS, analyzing their transmission rates, compatibility, and scalabilit.

 # Future Plan
 Commit a research report on chiplets focused on package technology.

-Use visualization techniques to test the performance of different chip packaging technologies.
+## Use visualization techniques to test the performance of different chip packaging technologies:

 - We hope to display the bandwidth and latency performance of different packaging technologies using bar graphs, line graphs, or scatter plots.
 - Show the temperature distribution of different packages under high loads using heat maps